adngdb/entity-system-js/README.md

 # Documentation

-The documentation is currently in the code.
+The documentation is available on [Read the docs](http://entity-system-js.rtfd.org/).
 All methods are well documented and parameters are described.
 If you are familiar with Entity Systems, it shouldn't be too hard to understand.

 Here is a quick example: